norcams/docs-enduser/docs/centos8-migrate.rst

   $ sudo reboot

 That's it!
-Enjoy a supported version of DentOS Stream!
+Enjoy a supported version of CentOS Stream!